jackyzha0/jackyzha0.github.io/content/posts/context-collapse.md

 2. **Realtime**.
 Platforms and individuals are leaning more towards [ephemereal content](thoughts/ephemereal%20content.md), like stories or streaming.
 The 'live' aspect of it means that the audience is encouraged to interact immediately, creating a tighter feedback loop with the audience.

 3. **Fragmentation**.
 Purposefully having conversations in places where your audience is smaller, like group chats, direct messages, or small closed communities.
 In these cases, the specific context and audience is well-defined.
-More users are also turning to 'finstas' which are accounts focused for a closed group of friends and family rather than the entire public internet.
+More users are also turning to 'finstas' which are accounts focused for a closed group of friends and family rather than the entire public [internet](thoughts/Internet.md)r.

 I don’t think there is a single 'right' approach, and in part that's why so many types of social networks exist today: they each have their own merits that incentive different approaches to communication.
 But one part I do want to emphasize is the tradeoff of depth and breadth in these approaches.